 Skip to content

 Congratulations!
-You just signed the lease on your first off campus housing.
-Renting an apartment or house off campus as a student is an exciting milestone, but it also requires taking on new responsibilities.
+You just signed the lease on your first college housing.
+Renting an apartment or house is an exciting milestone, but it also requires taking on new responsibilities.
 And you’re not alone!
-According to a New York Times article, 87% of students live off campus as of 2016.
-As you settle into your new off campus rental, be sure to keep these important things in mind to ensure your experience goes smoothly.
+According to a New York Times article, 87% of university students live off-campus as of 2016.
+As you settle into your new rental, be sure to keep these important things in mind to ensure your experience goes smoothly.

 Understand the Lease Agreement Thoroughly